zgompert/TimemaFusion/README.md

 Summarized synteny blocks with [SynPlotsChumTcr.R](SynPlotsChumTcr.R).
 The synteny analysis is consistent with expectations from the alignments of both *T. chumash* and *T. cristinae* with *T. knulli* as summarized in the tables above.
 As expected, there is no evidence of a large inversion on chromosome 11 between *T. chumash* and *T. cristinae*, which further bolsters the evidence that we have an inversion in *T. knulli* relative to both of these species.
 See [AlnPlotsChumCris.pdf](https://github.com/zgompert/TimemaFusion/files/7804471/AlnPlotsChumCris.pdf).

-Finally, finally (maybe), we now have a *T. podura* genome, so I am throwing that in the mix too.
+Finally, finally (maybe), we now have a [*T. podura* genome](https://github.com/zgompert/TimemaFusion/files/7843373/cen2309_report.pdf)
+, so I am throwing that in the mix too.
 Here again, I first maksed repeats with `RepeatMasker` (version 4.0.7) and then performed the alignment (first to *T. knulli*) with `cactus` (version 1.0.0).
 I have a copy of the genome here: /uufs/chpc.utah.edu/common/home/gompert-group1/data/timema/hic_genomes/t_podura/.

 ```{bash}
 #!/bin/sh